newtheatre/history-project/_shows/77_78/a_man_for_all_seasons.md

 ---
-title: A man for all seasons
+title: A Man for All Seasons
 season: In House
 period: Autumn
 playwright: Robert Bolt